Enapa-Asamoah/Deep-Learning_EuroSAT_Classifier/lightvision/README.md

 ## Project Overview

-**LightVision** is a comprehensive research project that addresses the critical challenge of deploying accurate image classification models in low-resource environments.
-While modern deep learning models achieve state-of-the-art performance, they often require substantial computational resources that make them impractical for edge devices, mobile applications, or resource-constrained settings.
+**LightVision** is a research project that addresses the challenge of deploying accurate image classification models in low-resource environments.
+While modern deep learning models achieve good performance, they often require substantial computational resources that make them impractical for edge devices, mobile applications, or resource-constrained settings.

-This project pioneers an empirical, statistically rigorous comparison of model compression techniques—knowledge distillation (KD), quantization-aware training (QAT), and pruning—on realistic small-scale datasets.
-By evaluating these techniques individually and in combination, LightVision provides actionable insights for practitioners deploying vision models in production environments.
+This project compares model compression techniques—knowledge distillation (KD), quantization-aware training (QAT), and pruning—on realistic small-scale datasets.
+By evaluating these techniques individually and in combination, LightVision provides insights for practitioners deploying vision models in production environments.

 ## Key Innovations

-- **Comprehensive Compression Framework**: Unified evaluation of KD, QAT, and pruning techniques
+- **Compression Framework**: Evaluation of KD, QAT, and pruning techniques
-- **Empirical Rigor**: Statistically rigorous comparisons with multiple runs and significance testing
+- **Statistical Analysis**: Comparisons with multiple runs and significance testing
-- **Real-World Datasets**: Evaluation on EuroSAT (RGB) or TrashNet for practical relevance
+- **Real-World Datasets**: Evaluation on EuroSAT (RGB) or TrashNet
-- **Hardware-Aware Benchmarking**: CPU latency, energy consumption, and model size measurements
+- **Hardware Benchmarking**: CPU latency, energy consumption, and model size measurements
-- **Deployment Artifacts**: Production-ready models for Raspberry Pi and Android devices
+- **Deployment Support**: Models for Raspberry Pi and Android devices
-- **Reproducibility-First**: Complete workflow with fixed seeds, versioned datasets, and detailed documentation
+- **Reproducibility**: Complete workflow with fixed seeds, versioned datasets, and documentation

 ## Project Goals